 In the United States, a range of organisations engage in direct service provision, litigation, law reform work, public policy advocacy, community organising and public education for the purpose of ending homelessness.
-Below I discuss the organisations that I observed in Los Angeles, San Francisco and Washington DC.
+In Los Angeles, San Francisco and Washington DC, these organisations include:

-- The Public Counsel Law Centre in Los Angeles is a public interest law organisation that provides, and facilitates the provision of, free legal services to community organisations and to people who live at or below the poverty line.
+- Public Counsel Law Centre, Los Angeles Public Counsel is a public interest law organisation that provides, and facilitates the provision of, free legal services to community organisations and to people who live at or below the poverty line.
 Public Counsel also operates a number of projects which focus on the rights of marginalised groups.
-These projects include the Homelessness Prevention Law Project which strives to reduce the incidence of homelessness in Los Angeles (currently estimated at around 86,000 people per night) by providing free legal advice to homeless people and by advocating on behalf of those at risk of becoming chronically homeless.12 - The Coalition on Homelessness in San Francisco is a community organisation that works with homeless people to vindicate their rights and achieve economic justice.
-It does this through an integrated approach that links outreach, peer support, leadership development, public education, advocacy and community organising.13 - The Homeless Advocacy Project, a project of the San Francisco Bar Volunteer Legal Services Program, is an organisation that provides integrated legal and psychosocial services to people who are chronically homeless.14 - The National Coalition for the Homeless in Washington DC is a network of advocates, service providers and homeless people who aim to prevent and end homelessness through law reform work, public policy advocacy and public education, particularly in relation to housing, income, health care and civil rights.15 - Washington DC is also home to the National Law Centre on Homelessness and Poverty.
-The National Law Centre is a community organisation that works, through litigation, education and lobbying, to use domestic law and international human rights to address causes of homelessness.
-It is the peak law reform and public policy advocacy body for homeless people across the United States.
-16
+These projects include the Homelessness Prevention Law Project which strives to reduce the incidence of homelessness in Los Angeles (currently around 86,000 people) by providing free legal advice to homeless people and by advocating in relation to the needs of populations which are at risk of becoming chronically homeless.
+12 - Coalition on Homelessness, San Francisco The San Francisco Coalition is a community organisation that works with homeless people to vindicate their rights and achieve economic justice.
+It does this through an integrated approach that links outreach, peer support, leadership development, public education, advocacy and community organising.13 - San Francisco Bar Homeless Advocacy Project The Homeless Advocacy Project, a project of the San Francisco Bar Volunteer Legal Services Program, is an organisation that provides integrated legal and psychosocial services to people who are chronically homeless.14 - National Coalition for the Homeless, Washington DC The National Coalition is a national network of advocates, service providers and homeless persons who aim to prevent and end homelessness through law reform work, public policy advocacy and public education, particularly in relation to housing, income, health care and civil rights.
+15 - National Law Centre on Homelessness and Poverty, Washington DC The National Law Centre is a community organisation that works, through litigation, education and policy advocacy, to use domestic law and international human rights to address causes of homelessness.
+It is the peak law reform and public policy advocacy body of the homelessness movement across the United States.
+16 - Washington Legal Clinic for the Homeless The Legal Clinic is a homeless persons' law firm that provides free civil and administrative legal assistance to homeless people and conducts law reform work and policy advocacy.
+The Legal Clinic provides services at ten locations, including crisis shelters, domestic violence refuges and soup kitchens, on a weekly basis.
+Services are provided on a rotational basis by five staff attorneys and about 200 volunteer attorneys.
+17